-Next, let your doctor know how this is affecting your dailylife.
+Next, let your healthcare provider know how this affects your daily life.
 Ask yourself this question, "How have my bowel control problems changed my life?"
-The answer, such as, "I'm afraid to leave my house" or "I don't socialize anymore" is important information for your doctor.
+The answer, such as, "I'm afraid to leave my house" or "I don't socialize anymore" is important information for your healthcare provider.
 These kinds of changes may have come on gradually.
 They are important for you to recognize.
 This is your own personal test of how serious your disorder is.
-How often you experience incontinence is not always as important as howthe problem has changed your life.
+How often you experience incontinence is not always as important as how the problem has changed your life.
 A goal of your treatment will be to help you get back, as much as possible, the parts of your life that have been lost because of incontinence.

-If you have lost sensation, you may have no feeling of theurge to pass gas or stool.
-Knowing you may experience incontinence with no warning, at any time, may mean thatyou are worried about it all the time.
+If you have lost sensation, you may have no feeling of the urge to pass gas or stool.
+Knowing you may experience incontinence with no warning, at any time, may mean that you are worried about it all the time.
 This can be a heavy burden that takes a toll on daily life.
 Be sure to explain this to your doctor as well.

-Your doctor will want to know how long you have been experiencing episodes of incontinence and if it has been getting worse or has changed over time.
-Other things to tell your doctor about include: - Any other illnesses that may be affecting your health - A list of all medicines you are taking, including - o Prescription and over-the-counter - Herbal supplements - o Vitamins or mineral supplements - How much and how often you take any ofthese - Any surgeries you have ever had in the past.
+Your healthcare provider will want to know how long you have been experiencing episodes of incontinence and if it has been getting worse or has changed over time.

+Other things to tell your healthcare provider about include:

+- Other illnesses that may be affecting your health - A list of all medications you are taking, including Prescription and over-the-counter - Herbal supplements - Vitamins or mineral supplements - How much and how often you take any of these - Any surgeries you have had in the past.